huangmingfu/react-ts-template/README.en-US.md

 > [React-Ts-Template](https://github.com/huangmingfu/react-ts-template)

 ## Note
-> Currently, some UI libraries do not support React 19.
+> 1.Currently, some UI libraries do not support React 19.
 Please be cautious when installing and using them.
-> This project does not use any features specific to version 19.
+> 2.This project does not use any features specific to version 19.
 If needed, you can directly downgrade to version 18 using the following command.
 ```bash
 pnpm install react@18.3.1 react-dom@18.3.1
 ```